 The healthcare system in Toronto is publicly funded by the Ontario Health Insurance Plan (OHIP), which affords coverage to all residents of the Ontario province.

 This comes at a minimal monthly premium paid through automatic income tax deductions, and allows free access to doctors, specialists and all necessary medical surgeries.
-Co-payments are minimal or non-existent.
+Co-payments are minimal or non-applicable.

 Getting public health insurance in Toronto

-Once approved, the card is posted to the applicant's home.
-This contains a personal health number and gives access to the public health insurance plan.
-This card should be carried at all times.
+Once approved, a card which gives access to the OHIP through a personal health number is posted to the applicant's home and should be carried at all times.
 In the interim, between applying for the CareCard and receiving it, expats should secure private health insurance.

-The OHIP covers its members throughout Canada, provided that Ontario is their place of residence and they spend more than six months of each year in the province.
+The OHIP covers its members throughout Canada, provided that Ontario is their place of residence and they spend more than six months of the year in the province.

 While the healthcare system is excellent and the medical professionals well trained, the system often falls victim to the pitfalls of bureaucracy.
-Waiting periods can be long and it is often difficult to find a general practitioner still taking new patients.
+Waiting periods can be long and it is often difficult to find a general practitioner willing to take on new patients.

 For this reason, some expats opt to take out private insurance.
-Private insurance also provides comforts not covered by the public insurance, such as private hospital rooms and the dental and optometry services which are not in the public coverage.
+Private insurance also provides comforts not covered by the public insurance, such as private hospital rooms and dental and optometry services.

 Hospitals in Toronto